Why Dr. Jeanne Donlevy Arnold donated $2 million dollars to her alma mater — St. Joseph’s College

 About a month ago, I was invited to have dinner with a wonderful group of women who share a strong common interest — St. Joseph’s College in Standish, Maine.
 Also, in one way or another, we are all connected to the health care field.
 Several of us graduated from St. Joe’s with health-related degrees.
 Two of us in radiologic technology and the others in nursing.
-Sitting next to me that night was Jeanne Donlevy Arnold (She’s the women in the blue suit in the front row.)
+Sitting next to me that night was Jeanne Donlevy Arnold (She’s the woman in the blue suit in the front row.)

 Jeanne is a gracious, funny and smart woman who received her Bachelor of Science degree in Professional Arts from Saint Joseph’s more than 30 years ago.
 At the time, she was a new Assistant Director of Nursing in another state and knew that she’d have more opportunities for advancement if she had a BS degree.
 St. Joe’s had just pioneered its distance learning program (now online) making it possible for Jeanne to continue working out of state while she took her classes.